lufuhao/FuhaoLab/README.md

-# Program installation scripts of Fu-Hao's Lab in Henan University, China
+# Fu-Hao Lab's scripts in Henan University, China

 This repository is setup to further simplify the compilation and installation of BioSoft in Linux.

 Just run the required scripts under bin/.

-Any problem should you report to the issue part, please.

 ---